westerndigitalcorporation/zonedstorage.io/docs/linux/zbd-api.md

 # Zoned Block Device User Interface

-User applications can access the zone information of a zoned block device and can manage the zones of a zoned block device by using two types of interfaces.
+User applications can use two types of interfaces to access the zone information of zoned block devices and to manage the zones of zoned block devices.
+These two types of interfaces are:

-1. *sysfs* attribute files, accessible either directly from applications as regular files or from scripted languages (shell scripts, python, etc).
+1. *sysfs* attribute files, which are accessible either directly from applications as regular files or from scripted languages (shell scripts, python, etc).

-2. *ioctl()* system calls, suitable for use from C programs or other programming languages that have an equivalent system-call binding.
+2. *ioctl()* system calls, which are suitable for use from C programs or other programming languages that have an equivalent system-call binding.

-The *sysfs* files and *ioctl()* commands available to applications have evolved since the introduction of zoned block device support in Kernel 4.10.
+The *sysfs* files and *ioctl()* commands that are available to applications have evolved since the introduction of zoned block device support in Kernel 4.10.
 The availability of files and commands per kernel version is detailed in the following sections.

 ## Sysfs Interface

 Programs that use scripting languages (e.g. bash scripts) can access zoned device information through *sysfs* attribute files.
-The attribute files provided are shown in the following table.
+These attribute files are shown in the following table.

 <center>